Skip to content

 Orthopedic

-Obstetrics
+Obstetrics and Gynecology

 EMS is an integral part of any Emergency Medicine Residency and EMS ride along time is part of the training.
 In addition to the normal EMS experience, residents receive specific training in medical control of field personnel via radio and phone.
 Residents also receive disaster training in the form of basic disaster response and protocols, Community Emergency Response Team Training and basic training on dealing with nuclear, chemical, and biological hazards.
 Advanced training is available as part of trainee’s electives and can include time at US National training centers for: Urban Disasters, Biological Agents, Chemical Agents, and Nuclear Accidents/Incidents.